shafin003/bd-medical-tests/README.md

 The authentication system is built using Supabase and integrated with Next.js:

 -   **Client-Side Supabase (`src/lib/supabase.js`)**: Used in React components for user login/logout and direct client-side data fetching (for public data).
--   **Server-Side Supabase (`src/lib/supabase/server.ts`)**: Used in Next.js API routes and Middleware.
+-   **Server-Side Supabase (`src/lib/supabase/server.js`)**: Used in Next.js API routes and Middleware.
 This client is crucial for secure server-side operations and for handling authentication cookies.
 It correctly sets and retrieves cookies to maintain session state across requests.
--   **Next.js Middleware (`middleware.ts`)**:
+-   **Next.js Middleware (`middleware.js`)**:
     -   Protects all routes under `/admin` and `/api/admin`.
     -   Checks for an active Supabase user session.
     -   If no active session is found, it redirects the user to `/admin/login`.